 The Company's quarterly tax provision and estimates of its annual effective tax rate are estimates due to several factors, including changes in pre-tax income (or loss), the mix of jurisdictions to which such income relates, discrete items (such as excess tax benefits from stock-based compensation) in the period offset with our valuation allowance.
-The provision for income taxes was \$2.5 million and \$1.1 million for the three months ended March 31, 2022 and 2021, respectively.
-The increase in tax expense resulted primarily from an increase in tax expense of \$0.8 million from profitable foreign jurisdictions.
+The provision for income taxes was \$2.2 million and \$1.1 million for the three months ended June 30, 2022 and 2021, respectively; and \$4.7 million and \$2.2 million for the six months ended June 30, 2022 and 2021, respectively.
+The increase in the provision for income taxes in the three and six months ended June 30, 2022 was \$1.1 million and \$2.5 million, respectively, which was primarily attributable to higher tax expense from profitable foreign jurisdictions.